tarunc997/Data_Engineer_case_study/readme.md

 This document provides an overview of the analysis functions implemented in the `Analysis` class.
+* Please go through the Data-Dictionary.xlsx for the split of the Data
 ### Analytics:
 * Analysis 1: Find the number of crashes (accidents) in which number of persons killed are male?
 * Analysis 2: How many two-wheelers are booked for crashes?